robcollins55/Raspberry-Pi-4-OpenWrt-Router-Custombuild/README.md

 This customised build is based upon the latest (at time of building) standard OpenWrt snapshot for the Raspberry Pi 4, as available from [HERE](https://downloads.openwrt.org/snapshots/targets/bcm27xx/bcm2711/ "HERE") on the official OpenWrt webpage.
 The following is not a total list of the packages additional to the snapshot but instead the packages I named in the OpenWrt image builder environment using the “PACKAGES=” flag.
 All dependencies (not listed here) are automatically pulled in by the image builder during the automated build process.

-**General Luci interface system:** luci-ssl-nginx luci-app-acme acme luci-theme-openwrt-2020 luci-app-statistics collectd-mod-thermal luci-app-sqm nano bash
+**General Luci interface system:** luci-ssl-nginx luci-app-acme acme php7-fastcgi uwsgi luci-theme-openwrt-2020 luci-app-statistics collectd-mod-thermal luci-app-sqm nano bash

 **USB-ethernet adapter device drivers for a selection of popular chipsets (ie all drivers available on the openwrt repos):** kmod-usb-net-asix kmod-usb-net-asix-ax88179 kmod-usb-net-cdc-ether kmod-usb-net-ipheth kmod-usb-net-kaweth kmod-usb-net-mcs7830 kmod-usb-net-pegasus kmod-usb-net-rtl8150 kmod-usb-net-rtl8152 kmod-usb-net-sr9700